Mechano-mimetic cell culture: Traction Force Microscopy

 12 kPa

-*Specific stiffnesses upon request
+*Specifics stiffnesses on request

 CHOOSE YOUR COATING

-Fibronectin (human; plasma)
+Fibronectin

-Collagen I (rat; tail)
+Collagen I

 Poly-Ornithine | Laminin